segmentio/segment-docs/src/connections/destinations/catalog/actions-june/index.md

 [June](https://june.so/?utm_source=segmentio&utm_medium=docs&utm_campaign=partners) is product analytics for B2B SaaS companies.
 June auto-generated reports focused on how companies use your product - just connect your Segment account.

-This destination is maintained by June.
+June maintains this destination.
 For any issues with the destination, [contact the June Support team](mailto:ferruccio@june.so).

 ## Getting started